metablaster/ASM-Formatter/README.md

 then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.\
 Alternatively you can download already built executable from `Releases` section.

+**NOTE:** If you whish to compile for an older version of Windows, open `targetver.hpp` header and uncomment appropriate macros then in addition install VC++ redistributable package for target `MSVC`.

 First step is to run `asmformat.exe --help` for an up to date help to learn formatter options.

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\